 Does this sound familiar – I want to buy this abandoned or under-utilized property and I need to figure out how to fund it.
 Depending which side of the table you are on, the approach can be quite different.
 The first question a potential lender will ask is “how much equity will ownership have in the deal?”
 The first question a potential equity source will ask is “how much financing can be secured?”
 Which brings us to the age old chicken and egg question – which comes first… debt or equity?

-I recently attended the NY Multi-Family Summit at NYU where an esteemed panel of banks, insurance companies and a mortgage broker were asked “What drives real estate transactions today – debt or equity?”
+At the NY Multi-Family Summit at NYU, an esteemed panel of banks, insurance companies and a mortgage broker were asked “What drives real estate transactions today – debt or equity?”
 Not surprisingly, the lenders all said “definitely the debt.”
 The mortgage broker, however, said “definitely the equity,” which I happen to agree with.
 If the project has solid merits, it’s generally financeable but unless the developer has pre-existing equity sources, the equity is generally more difficult to secure and much more costly to the developer’s bottom line.

 As the real estate market continues to overheat, and with due diligence periods and margins getting compressed, the best advice I give my clients today is that both debt and equity are equally important and must be evaluated simultaneously.
 Progress Capital can very quickly analyze the amount of financing that would be available for the project based on a set of circumstances such as purchase price, construction/renovation costs, carry costs, etc. Once a realistic debt level is determined, we then confer with the client to figure out the equity required and the cost of the equity.
 Will it have a preferred rate of return?
 What will the splits be between GP and LP and how will that change once the equity and preferred return are repaid?
 Most importantly, is there enough profit margin in the project to repay the equity over a reasonable period of time?